Microsoft Power BI Developer

 it’s NOT a LITTLE BIT of a DIFFERENCE ANYMORE.
 IT'S A VERY SIGNIFICANT DIFFERENCE.

 And for that reason, the question you should be asking, "ARE YOUR COMPETITORS GAINING AN ADVANTAGE?"

 If you THINK THIS IS A POSSIBILITY, or you just want to learn more then this BLOG is FOR YOU.”

 Everything I do, I believe in challenging the status quo.
 I believe in thinking differently.

-The way I challenge the status quo, is by making simple compelling, beautifully designed, user friendly business reports.
+The way I challenge the status quo, is by making simple compelling, beautifully designed, user friendly business dashboards.

 I just happen to create and produce great, Microsoft Business Intelligence solutions, for clients, wanting to better manage their business.